 I tested a faraday bag and it shields cell signals, that’s good enough right?

-Mission Darkness also offers testing apps for performing shielding tests with a cell phone.
-These are "Faraday Test" for iOS and "MD Faraday Bag Tester" for Android.
+Mission Darkness also offers a free testing app for performing shielding tests with a cell phone.
+The app is designed to test the signal blocking strength of any faraday bag or RF enclosure to determine whether it completely or only partially blocks signal transmission.
+The app is called "Faraday Test" for iOS and "MD Faraday Bag Tester" for Android.